 This scholarly debate provides an opportunity for a hitherto under-utilised interdisciplinary approach by establishing connections between disciplines and including a wider range of source material.
 In particular, it is essential to foster dialogue and debate between scholars of the medieval and early modern periods, in search of continuities and divergences in the history of community.

 By bringing together scholars from a range of disciplines, this conference offers an integrated interdisciplinary approach to challenge the way we think about community in the Iberian world.
 Our aim is not only to rethink the different meanings of belonging in the medieval and early modern Iberian world, but also how scholars reconstruct and identify communities in the past.
-The conference will consist of panels of 2-3 papers of 15 minutes, followed by questions from the audience.
-The conference will open and close with a keynote address from a leading scholar of the Iberian world and conclude with a roundtable discussion on the papers and the themes of community and belonging in the Iberian past.

 Please contact the convenors by email at email@example.com for more information.

 Convenors: Anna Espínola Lynn, George Klaeren, Laurence McKellar and Annabel Rowntree.